lm3nitro/Projects/New/Scapy/Scapy SRC Port Scan.md

 ### Running the script:

-Scanning the server from source 1-10 and destination 20-22, the scanner was able to find open ports coming on source port 2 , 5 and 10.
+Scanning the server from source 1-10 and destination 20-22, the scanner was able to find open ports coming on source port 2, 5 and 10.

 ![Pasted image 20241013182212](https://github.com/user-attachments/assets/7b62164f-bc17-47d6-b261-e3e3f5e2f9a7)

 ### Network traffic from the Scapy scanner:

 ![Pasted image 20241013183308](https://github.com/user-attachments/assets/4afbcd18-0c88-4cf2-b814-e46e5dd70142)

 ### Filtering only the SYN-ACK flags from the server:

 ```
 tcpdump -nr only_src_ports_allow.pcapng 'tcp[tcpflags] & (tcp-syn|tcp-ack) == (tcp-syn|tcp-ack)'
 ```
 ![Pasted image 20241013183145](https://github.com/user-attachments/assets/51142b2e-fe2a-4bc1-9850-17f0132792a7)

-The traffic is only allow if the source port is 2 , 5 and 10:
+The traffic is only allowed if the source port is 2,5 or 10:

-### Connecting to SSH Binding to a specific source port:
+## Connecting to SSH Binding to a specific source port:

 Since the server is allowing traffic on specific source port.
 I must proxy the traffic to another utility that allows me to bind the source port.

 ```
 sudo ssh -o 'ProxyCommand nc -p 5 %h %p' elk@10.10.100.48
 ```

-Connecting to the server using a specific source port with netcat, in this situation I picked port 5.
+Connecting to the server using a specific source port with netcat, in this case I picked source port 5.

 ![Pasted image 20241013195546](https://github.com/user-attachments/assets/3df12fa1-ad09-4a3d-a7ea-6e8a1c44dc6c)